 - Contact supporters individually and log your contact in your nation.

 - Once you open a person's profile, you can log a contact with them.
-Calling someone or connecting face-to-face is the most effective way to is the most effective way to ask them to volunteer for a specific event.
+Calling someone or connecting face-to-face is the most effective way to ask them to volunteer for a specific event.
 You can take notes about your interaction in the text box section of logging a contact.
 Then you can select how you connected, what type of contact it was, and what the result of the contact was.
-Click the button that says "Joe Smith was contacted" where Joe Smith represents the name of the person whose profile you're viewing.
+Click the button that says XX was contacted where XX represents the name of the person whose profile you're viewing.